bigalv69/modules/doc/source/modulefile.rst

  The parameter *modulefile* may also be a symbolic modulefile name or a modulefile alias.
 It may also leverage a specific syntax to finely select module version (see `Advanced module version specifiers`_ section below).
- Moreover it may also be a full path file name to precisely designate one module in a specific modulepath.

  .. only:: html